ada-url/ada/README.md

 // url.get_hash() will return "#is-this-the-real-life"
 ```

+### CMake dependency

+See the file `tests/installation/CMakeLists.txt` for an example of how you might use ada from your own CMake project, after having installed ada on your system.

+## Contributing

+### Building

+Ada uses cmake as a build system.
+It's recommended you to run the following commands to build it locally.

+- **Build**: `cmake -B build && cmake --build build`
+- **Test**: `ctest --output-on-failure --test-dir build`

+Windows users need additional flags to specify the build configuration, e.g. `--config Release`.

+### Installing ICU

+For macOS, you may install it with [brew](https://brew.sh) using `brew install icu4c`.
+Linux users may install ICU according to the their distribution: under Ubuntu, the command is `apt-get install -y libicu-dev`.

-## Amalgamation
+### Amalgamation

 You may amalgamate all source files into only two files (`ada.h` and `ada.cpp`) by typing executing the Python 3 script `singleheader/amalgamate.py`.
 By default, the files are created in the `singleheader` directory.

-## Use ada as a CMake dependency

-See the file `tests/installation/CMakeLists.txt` for an example of how you might use ada from your own CMake project, after having installed ada on your system.